 Armon joined Watsi on April 7th, 2014.
-Eight years ago, Armon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Armon's most recent donation traveled 8,500 miles to support Alice, a cheerful and talkative mother from Kenya, to fund a thyroidectomy so she can live free of pain and discomfort.
+Nine years ago, Armon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Armon's most recent donation traveled 8,800 miles to support Chom, a retired commune chief from Cambodia, to fund cataract surgery so he can regain his vision.

 Alice is a cheerful and talkative 63-year-old farmer from Kenya.
 She has seven children, with her youngest being 14 and her oldest being 40.
 Although she is married, Alice works to support her children alone.
 She and her family live on a small piece of land, half of which is reserved for a tea plantation.
 She grows and sells this tea in order to pay her children's school fees and provide them with their day-to-day needs.
 15 years ago, Alice began experiencing troubling symptoms, including neck swelling, joint weakness, and constant fatigue.
 After attempting to alleviate her symptoms using herbal medication with no success, she decided to seek medical attention at a health center.
 The medics referred her to our medical partner's care center, AIC Kapsowar Hospital, for diagnosis and treatment.
 Fortunately, a friend provided her with money to pay for her transportation to the hospital.
 Once there, she was diagnosed with bilateral non-toxic multinodular goiter, meaning she has multiple lumps located within her thyroid glands.
 In order to stop her symptoms and prevent them from worsening, she must undergo surgery.
 Fortunately, our medical partner, African Mission Healthcare Foundation (AMHF), is helping Alice receive treatment.
 She is scheduled to undergo a thyroidectomy on August 15th at AMHF's care center.
 During this procedure, surgeons will remove all or part of her thyroid gland.
 This surgery will cost $936, and Alice and her family need help raising money.
 Alice says, “I would like to see my children achieve their dreams.
 I look forward to getting well to continue providing for and supporting them.
 Kindly help me.”